godofgeeks23/fourier-visualization/README.md

 # Fourier Visualization

-A javascript app to visualize fourier series using p5js
+A javascript app to visualize fourier series graphically using p5js